bevyengine/rfcs/rfcs/67-reflexive-world-queries.md

     = note: this error originates in the macro `$crate::format_args_nl` which comes from the expansion of the macro `println` (in Nightly builds, run with -Z macro-backtrace for more info)
 ```

-"Rustc, what are you talking about?" you ask.
+"What do you mean rustc?!" you plead as you bang your head against the wall.
 You just implemented `Debug`!

 The problem here is that the type returned from the query is *not* the type we just defined
 -- it's a hidden macro-generated type with near-identical fields.